COPS-IITBHU/telegram-bots/README.md

 #### Set env varaibles in nodemon.json
 - Add your bot token to the `nodemon.json` file.
-- Chat ID isn't a necessary token needed for deployment purpose only.
+- CHATID and PASSWORD aren't a necessary token needed for deployment purpose only.

 #### Running the bot
 - `npm run lucy-bot`